US carries out Afghanistan drone strike as Kabul evacuation effort enters final stretch - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jamie Crawford, Oren Liebermann, Sandi Sidhu, Niamh Kennedy, Atika Shubert, Saskya Vandoorne, Hada Messia and Duarte Mendonca contributed to this report.
+CNN’s Jamie Crawford, Oren Liebermann, Sandi Sidhu, Niamh Kennedy, Atika Shubert, Saskya Vandoorne, Hada Messia, Duarte Mendonca and Kelly Murray contributed to this report.

 Comments